garfix/richard-readthedocs/docs/source/demos/cooper.md

 This demo aims to replicate a dialog of William S. Cooper's system as described in "Fact Retrieval and Deductive Question-Answering Informatlon Retrieval Systems" - Cooper (1964)

+The source code for the demo can be found [https://github.com/garfix/richard/blob/main/tests/integration/Cooper_test.py](here)

 The main features of this model are:

 * Use of three-valued logic (true, false, unknown); a open world assumption